ggeerraarrdd/ggeerraarrdd/README.md

 ## 📅 The eevveerryyddaayy Project

-* [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template) and [`eevveerryyddaayy`](https://github.com/ggeerraarrdd/eevveerryyddaayy) - a Github template repository and its documentation for tracking daily technical skill-building challenges
+* [`eevveerryyddaayy`](https://github.com/ggeerraarrdd/eevveerryyddaayy) - a Github template repository for documenting technical skill-building challenges
-* [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday) - solving one SQL problem a day for a year
+* [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday) - an eevveerryyddaayy project to solve one SQL problem a day for a year

 ## 📫 Let's connect